biggaji/handlebars-converter/README.md

   return generatedHtml;
 }

-//would return a compile html code with all the template data inserted generateHtml("index");
+// would return a compiled html code with all the template data injected generateHtml("index");
 ```